News location:

 “The challenge is, the technology isn’t quite there yet in terms of having a perfect solution.”

-Social media was a driver of risky behaviour for children and had previously led to deaths after attempts to copy viral challenges, he said.
+Social media was a driver of risky behaviour for children and has led to deaths after attempts to copy viral challenges, researcher Samuel Cornell told AAP.

-“I don’t think it’s a perfect solution, but harm is being caused to children and young people,” he told AAP.
+“I don’t think it’s a perfect solution, but harm is being caused to children and young people,” he said of the proposed age limit.

-Platforms play a critical role in young people engaging with education, potential employers, health services and personal networks of people with shared interests, RMIT Professor of Information Sciences Lisa Given said.
+Platforms play a critical role in young people engaging with education, potential employers, health services and personal networks of people with shared interests, RMIT information sciences professor Lisa Given said.

 “They may be grappling with many different issues in their lives, without access to appropriate supports at home or in their communities,” she said.